Multidimensional polynomial patterns over finite fields: bounds, counting estimates and Gowers norm control: Gowers norms for finite abelian groups

-In order to illustrate better how concatenation works, we start with a simple concatenation result for degree 1 norms. \begin{lemma}[Concatenation of degree 1 norms] Let $G$ be a finite abelian group, $I$ be a finite indexing set and $(H_i)_{i\in I}$ be subgroups of $G$.
+The main objective of this section is to show that the average \eqref{E: sample concatenation average} can be controlled by an average of box norms along larger subgroups $H_{j i_1}+\cdots+H_{j i_k}$.
+The starting point is the following simple result for degree 1 box norms which utilises the trick used in Example \ref{Ex: v_1, v_2} in a more general setting. \begin{lemma}[Concatenation of degree 1 norms] Let $G$ be a finite abelian group, $I$ be a finite indexing set and $(H_i)_{i\in I}$ be subgroups of $G$.
 Then for every 1-bounded function $f:G\to\C$, we have

 \end{lemma} \begin{proof} Expanding the definition of Gowers norms, we get

 Applying the Cauchy-Schwarz inequality in $x$ and using the 1-boundedness of $f$, we infer that

 A change of variables gives